Find the Best Mortgage

 *Insured loans.
 Other conditions apply.
 Rate in effect as of today.

-mortgage rate in Halifax
+1) Get the best mortgage rates in Halifax

-No matter where you are in Canada, we can tell you what the best current mortgage rates are by you today.
-Instantly get the low rates for everything from 3-year fixed rate mortgages to 5-year variable rate mortgages.
+No matter where you are in Nova Scotia, we can tell you the best current mortgage rates for you today.
+Instantly get the low rates for any term or type of mortgage – everything from 3-year fixed-rate mortgages to 5-year variable-rate mortgages.

 Find the right home